JanusGraph/janusgraph/docs/storage-backend/cassandra.md

 JanusGraph over Cassandra requires the following setup steps:

 1. [Download Cassandra](http://cassandra.apache.org/download/), unpack
-    it, and set filesystem paths in `conf/cassandra.yaml` and `conf/log4j-server.properties`
+    it, and set filesystem paths in `conf/cassandra.yaml`.
 2. Connecting Gremlin Server to Cassandra using the default configuration files provided in the pre-packaged distribution.
 3. Start Cassandra by invoking `bin/cassandra -f` on the command line